 More problems arise when a spreadsheet isn’t correctly saved after updates are added or when data isn’t added on time, which is risky when you're trying to meet with stakeholders or create important reports.

 Spreadsheet programs can also malfunction, like when a large document force quits, and this isn’t just annoying, it’s problematic if you didn't save (or auto-save didn't work).
-Without a backup or information collected in the cloud, this type of malfunction leaves you vulnerable from data gaps.
+Without a backup or information collected in the cloud, this type of malfunction leaves you vulnerable to data gaps.
 While you might be able to re-enter the data again, it's a waste of time.

 10. Spreadsheets aren't Intuitive for Users (i.e. Hard to Navigate and Understand)